The 2nd most cited open-access journal in Endocrinology & Metabolism

 PMCID: all published articles receive a PMCID

-Genomic Endocrinology welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.
+Genomic Endocrinology welcomes submissions of the following article types: Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Genomic Endocrinology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.